-Together, these findings provide deeper insights into the dynamics of parabolic bursting, a less-studied class of bursting behavior, and offer a framework for understanding similar phenomena in other excitable systems.
+Our numerical results provide compelling evidence of a consistent structure in the spike-adding transitions and enhance the current understanding of spike-adding mechanisms.
 Future research will focus on exploring the dynamics in regions IV, V, and VI of the parameter space in Figure~\ref{F:ROI}, where the amplitude $E$ is high and the system exhibits ``held-small amplitude oscillations" as defined by \cite{espanol2015BZ}.
+We acknowledge that a full characterization of the bifurcation structure of spike-adding dynamics is an important theoretical question that merits further investigation.
+This is especially true in systems with three distinct timescales and canard-induced transitions, where standard bifurcation tools may be insufficient.
+Developing and applying appropriate techniques to address this challenge is a natural next step in our research.
 We also plan to extend in the future this analysis to other models of neuronal excitability.